superDCF/zip/README.md

 ## Warning

-Zip Standard Encryption isn't actually secure.
+Zip Standard Encryption isn't actually secure(https://github.com/alexmullins/zip/issues/17).
 Unless you have to work with it, please use AES encryption instead.

 ## Example Encrypt Zip